Goodnight Moon (song)

 "Goodnight Moon" is a song by American alternative rock band Shivaree, written by Ambrosia Parsley and Duke McVinnie.
 It is the seventh track on the band's debut album, I Oughtta Give You a Shot in the Head for Making Me Live in This Dump (1999), and was released as the band's debut single on March 24, 2000.
-The song topped the Italian Singles Chart and also became a top-30 hit in France.
+The song topped the Italian Singles Chart and became a top-30 hit in France.
 Shivaree have not had another such hit, making them a one-hit wonder.